-- 5.1 Evidence handling will be in accordance to ISPFS Quality/Procedure Manual. - 5.2 Cases may be generated when customer agencies submit evidence through the Idaho Laboratory Information Management System (ILIMS), by analysts in response to an MBIS TLI HIT, or as a supplementary assignment to a previous analysis. - 5.3 Types of cases being worked by a particular analyst may vary and will depend on the types of analysis a specific analyst is approved to perform and current case load. - 5.4 Case work may be prioritized by offense type (crimes against persons taking higher priority over less egregious crimes) impending trial dates, court orders, or other case specific circumstances that warrant prioritization. - 5.4.1 Priority cases may be assigned by the Discipline Lead or Case Manager. - 5.4.2 Analysts should query the ILIMS system for routine cases assigned to the section, by priority and/or by task type (Processing, Comparison, MBIS Only, etc.). - 5.5 The potential probative value of the evidence may be assessed when deciding which evidence to process first and/or which latent comparisons to prioritize. - 5.6 Limited processing/comparison may be utilized under limited circumstances (extremely large or time intensive cases) and is not appropriate for all cases. - 5.6.1 Limited processing/comparison is generally not appropriate for high priority offenses, unknown suspect, or multi-suspect cases. - 5.6.2 Any decision to halt processing or perform limited comparisons shall be made in consultation with the submitting agency - 5.6.2.1 Communication with the agency should ascertain if examination is still required; - 5.6.2.2 Determine the most probative items of evidence to be processed/latent prints to be compared first; - 5.6.2.3 Obtain agency agreement that that processing/comparison may stop when investigative needs of the customer have been met (i.e. all persons of interest have been identified); 5.6.2.4 and relay that all MBIS quality friction ridge impressions - 5.6.2.4 and relay that all MBIS quality friction ridge impressions will be compared and/or searched.
-Non-MBIS quality friction ridge impression comparisons may be completed upon additional request from the agency. - 5.7 Analysts are responsible for the security and integrity of all evidence in their custody. - 5.8 When not under the direct control of section personnel, evidence and in-progress work product will be secured either by closing and locking the laboratory door or
+- 5.1 Evidence handling will be in accordance with the ISPFS Quality/Procedure Manual. - 5.2 Cases may be generated when customer agencies submit evidence through the Idaho Laboratory Information Management System (ILIMS), by examiners in response to an MBIS TLI HIT, or as a supplementary assignment to a previous analysis. - 5.3 Types of cases being worked by a particular examiner may vary and will depend on the types of analysis a specific examiner is approved to perform and current case load. - 5.4 Case work may be prioritized by offense type (crimes against persons taking higher priority over less egregious crimes) impending trial dates, court orders, or other case specific circumstances that warrant prioritization. - 5.4.1 Priority cases may be assigned by the Discipline Lead or Case Manager. - 5.4.2 Examiners should query the ILIMS system for routine cases assigned to the section, by priority and/or by task type (Processing, Comparison, MBIS Only, etc.). - 5.5 The potential probative value of the evidence may be assessed when deciding which evidence to process first and/or which latent comparisons to prioritize. - 5.6 Limited processing/comparison may be utilized under limited circumstances (extremely large or time intensive cases) and is not appropriate for all cases. - 5.6.1 Limited processing/comparison is generally not appropriate for high priority offenses, unknown suspect, or multi-suspect cases. - 5.6.2 Any decision to halt processing or perform limited comparisons shall be made in consultation with the submitting agency. - 5.6.2.1 Communication with the agency should ascertain if examination is still required; - 5.6.2.2 Determine the most probative items of evidence to be processed/latent prints to be compared first; - 5.6.2.3 Obtain agency agreement that that processing/comparison may stop when investigative needs of the customer have been met (i.e. all persons of interest have been identified); - 5.6.2.4 and relay that all MBIS quality friction ridge impressions should be compared and/or searched.
+Non-MBIS quality friction ridge impression comparisons may be completed upon additional request from the agency. - 5.7 Examiners are responsible for the security and integrity of all evidence in their custody.